ethanwong3/love_letters/README.md

 - add in photo option
 - do not allow save draft & continue to occur if content is empty
 - combine letter editor and send scheduler
+- Dear [recipient.displayName] ...
+Love [author.displayName] prefill with a cute paragraph placeholder in the middle

 - FRONTEND (INBOX)
 - center letters in grid that does not start rowing at center